 Our BSc Global Sustainability course is focused on addressing the grand challenges facing Planet Earth and its living systems.
 This course will involve you in problem solving at a global scale and equip you with the tools needed to address complex problems through a highly innovative and interdisciplinary degree.

 You will study the interaction of humans and nature at the local, regional and global level, whilst acquiring the data handling skills needed for a future career in sustainability.
-You will be trained with the knowledge and skills to tackle the most complex problems we face for the future of our planet.
+You will be trained with the knowledge and skills to tackle the most complex problems faced by our planet, led by our research-intensive academic staff.

 To learn about the initiatives and actions the University of Essex is taking to tackle the climate and biodiversity crises, visit our sustainability page.

 You’ll receive a unique combination of research expertise from across the University for a truly novel, timely and society-relevant degree.